 Millennials are the most researched subgroup of the 21st century – and yet, they still seem to be misunderstood.
 Everyone wants to know more and more about the generation.
-Who are millennials and why are they so sought after?
+A look at millennials and the jewelry industry can give us some insights.

 Millennials are technically anyone born between 1982 and 2002, but most importantly they are the buying generation.
 They’re taking over from the Baby-Boomers who are retiring both from work and they’re hanging up their consumer shoes too.
 Despite marketers obsessing over millennials, they are still often dumbfounded by them.
 Just when marketers think they have them all figured out, millennials change their habits and leave everyone bewildered.